sopra-fs24-group-22/Let-Them-Cook/API.md

 404 NOT FOUND "Recipe not found"
 ```

-**Condition** : Deleting a recipeId from cookbook that is not in the cookbook.
+**Condition** : Deleting a recipe from cookbook that is not in the cookbook.

 **Code** : `404 NOT FOUND`